ShashiKiranMR/CS-7641-ML-Project/README.md

 We have implemented each of these algorithms, fine-tuned their parameters to improve accuracy, and analyzed the relation between sub-domains and the classification algorithm that performs best for each one.

 For each of these algorithms, we noticed that using the data available from the PeerRead database directly did not yield useful results because most of the papers were rejected; hence, the models were rewarded with high test accuracy if they simply guessed "reject".
 We compensated for this by combining all the prior training and testing data, and randomly sampling data corresponding to both rejected and accepted papers such that approximately 55% were rejected and 45% were accepted.
 The entire dataset from which paper data was sampled for text-based classification consisted of the 3 Arxiv datasets.
+The features of this sample were the 11 numerical features listed in the data collection section (i.e. everything except the raw abstract and title texts).

 ##### 1. Naive Bayes